fredgibbs/fredgibbs.github.io/tutorials/qgis/overlaying-historic-maps-with-qgis.md

 ## Using Data with Historic Maps

-It can be very helpful to see historic data on modern maps, but it's nice to see more of the historic context as well.
+It can be very helpful to see historic data on modern maps, but it's nice to see the historic context as well.

 First you'll need a historic map.
 You can use, for example, the David Rumsey map collection.
 We can download a map (say, of railway lines) from the 1860s.
 We might use something like [this one](http://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~263514~5524264:Transcontinental-routes-of-Pacific-?sort=Pub_List_No_InitialSort&qvq=w4s:/where/United+States;sort:Pub_List_No_InitialSort;lc:RUMSEY~8~1&mi=11&trs=3774#).

 {% include figure.html src="/images/qgis/rumsey.png" caption="Historic maps + GIS = powerful analytical tools" %}

-To download your own version of the map, click the "Export" button near the upper right corner, and choose the "extra large" size.
+To download your own version of the map, click the "Export" button near the upper right corner, and choose the "extra large" size (as always, save the file with your others for these lessons).
 This will be good enough for tutorial purposes (though normally you'll want to work with the highest resolution available.

 ## Map Projections

-Here we need to pause to consider map projections, which can be a complicated topic, and we're only going to scratch the surface short of any real technical detail.
-When just looking at a single map, you might not think much about the particular projection (of how a curved surface of the Earth gets represented on a flat piece of paper or your screen).
+Here we must pause to consider map projections, though we're only going to scratch the non-technical surface of an incredibly complex topic.
+When just looking at a single map, you might not think much about the particular projection--that is, how a curved surface of the Earth gets represented on a flat piece of paper or your screen.
 But when trying to line up different maps on top of each other, the differences in their projections need to be taken into account.
-For now it's enough to say that the projection of our historic map (whatever it may be) is unlikely to be the same as a modern map of county boundaries.
-So we'll need to adjust the old map (by warping the historic image) to fit the new one that has our data.
+For now it's enough to say that the projection of a historic map (whatever it may be) is unlikely to be the same as a modern map.
+So we'll need to digitally warp the old map (kind of like reprojecting it) so that it better lines up with the modern map.

-Here's a conceptual description of what we want to do: Pretend our historic map is printed on transparent (like tracing paper) silly putty.
-Now imagine stretching it in various directions so all of the state boundaries line up with the modern state boundaries, and fixing it atop the modern map by sticking pins on certain obvious features through the silly putty and sticking them in the same features on the modern map.
-Thus the putty will be stretched in various directions (possibly different amounts in different places on the map/image) but will ultimately come to match the modern one--very well in places near to our pins and perhaps less so everywhere else where we haven't directly lined it up.
-In a very crude way, this process "reprojects" the map from one coordinate system to another one.
-It's more technically acurate to say that we are simply georectifying the map/image by indicating where a spot on historic map aligns with our modern county lines.
+Here's a conceptual description of what we want to do.
+Pretend you have a historic map of the U.S. printed on transparent silly putty sitting atop a modern paper map of the U.S. Now imagine stretching your putty map in various directions (not always symmetrically) to align it with the modern map.
+Pretend that you're sticking pins through the silly putty at obvious geographic features (coastlines) or political boundaries (state borders) and through the same features on the modern map.
+Thus the putty will be stretched in various directions (often different amounts in different places on the map/image) but will ultimately come to match the modern one--very closely in places near to our pins and perhaps less so everywhere else where we haven't directly lined it up.
+In a very crude way, this process "reprojects" the historic map from one coordinate system to another one.
+It's more technically acurate to say that we are "georectifying" the map/image by indicating where a spot on historic map aligns with our modern county lines.

-## Loading Images (a slight detour for pedagogical purposes)
+## Loading Images

+Georecitfying a historic map complicates the process of loading an image into QGIS, so let's start with a simpler example.

-Our map is flat; let's add a bit of terrain.
+The map we've made so far is totally flat; let's add a bit of terrain.
 We can do this by adding a raster image of topgraphic features (a visual representation of elevation data).
 Get an image from [Natural Earth](http://www.naturalearthdata.com/downloads/50m-raster-data/50m-shaded-relief/) by clicking the "Download small size" button.

 Once downloaded, you can add this image to the map by clicking the "Add Raster Image" icon (one below the Add Vector Layer), navigate to the directory that you downloaded and unzipped (just like our shapefile directories), and select "SR_50M.tif".
 Right click on the layer and "Zoom to layer" to center our image.